tahahussain4/chess-/chess_SDL/chess_SDL/ReadMe.txt

 	-turn by turn play adn user cannot interfer with other       CHECK -minion kill rule		                                 	CHECK
 	- castling rule
+	- kings paths higlight should be restricted ax it cant move towards check -that also applies for oother minons as well

 	-able to get positons directly
 	-hover over tiules